-Installing from sources
+4.1.1 Installing from sources

-- 1. Install all required dependencies, see Software requirements. - 2.
+- 1. Install all required dependencies, see Requirements. - 2.
 Grab Weblate sources (either using Git or download a tarball) and unpack them, see Installing Weblate. - 3.
 Copy weblate/settings_example.py to weblate/settings.py and adjust it to match your setup.
 You will at least need to configure database connection (possibly adding user and creating the database).
 Check Configuration for Weblate specific configuration options. - 4.
-Create database which will be used by Weblate, see Database setup for Weblate. - 5.
+Create database which will be used by Weblate, see Creating database for Weblate. - 5.
 Build Django tables, static files and initial data (see Filling up the database and Serving static files):